 The Boulder Creek Fire Protection District is comprised of an all volunteer staff.
 We are always looking for new volunteer firefighters to provide emergency services to our community.
 If you are interested in becoming a firefighter with us below is our hiring process. (link firefighter to job description below)

-- Complete the Boulder Creek Firefighter Application and Health Questionnaire.
+- Complete the Boulder Creek Firefighter Application.

 You may turn in both the application and questionnaire via